ManojGadam/matrixMultiplication/readme.txt

-# Lab2 - Parallel Matrix Multiplication Problem
+#  Parallel Matrix Multiplication Problem

-This lab performs matrix multiplication sequentially and using threads and compares both the results and displays the success message.
+This program performs matrix multiplication sequentially and using threads and compares both the results and displays the success message.

 ## How to build
 To build this shell run "make" in linux shell or bash